liyida1995/LAMP/example/README.md

 ===Example file===
 test_compression.c

-You can use "make clean;make" to recompile the example code
+You can use "make clean;make" to recompile the example code.

 We provide an example of AMR data (MISMIP3D) for testing the effectiveness of LAMP compression performance.